Restaurant in Chengdu, China

 The physical setting, as the sensory register here, matters for how you plan the visit.
 Vegetarian restaurants in this tier in Chinese cities tend toward one of two spatial modes: the spare, minimal room that signals a meditative relationship with plant-based cooking, or the warmer, more decorative space that draws on Buddhist temple aesthetics.
 Without confirmed on-the-ground detail, the architecture of Chanyue's dining room is not something Pearl will speculate on — but the Wuhou District context, combined with the ¥¥ price positioning, suggests a space designed for repeat local use rather than occasion-dining spectacle.
 Plan accordingly: this is likely a comfortable, considered room rather than a formal one.

 Chanyue Vegetarian's cuisine type and price positioning place it in a category where the drinks program, if one exists, is more likely to lean toward tea service than a conventional bar or cocktail list.
-In Chengdu's vegetarian dining context, tea is not an afterthought , the city has one of China's most developed tea cultures, and pairings between quality tea and plant-based Sichuan cooking can be as considered as a wine pairing in a European fine-dining context.
+In Chengdu's vegetarian dining context, tea is not an afterthought, the city has one of China's most developed tea cultures, pairings between quality tea and plant-based Sichuan cooking can be as considered as a wine pairing in a European fine-dining context.
 Mi Xun Teahouse, for example, integrates a serious tea program into its vegetarian offer at a comparable price tier.
-Whether Chanyue operates a formal tea pairing or a simpler drinks list is not confirmed in available data, but any explorer-minded diner should ask about tea options on arrival , it is the drinks category most likely to add meaningful depth to the meal here.
+Whether Chanyue operates a formal tea pairing or a simpler drinks list is not confirmed in available data, but any explorer-minded diner should ask about tea options on arrival, it is the drinks category most likely to add meaningful depth to the meal here.
 Pearl's full Chengdu bars guide covers the city's independent drinks scene if you want to plan an evening around the restaurant visit.

 It is a less obvious choice for groups looking for a high-energy banquet experience, or for diners whose primary goal is iconic Sichuan dishes in their original form.
 For the latter, Fang Xiang Jing offers a more traditional Sichuan route.
-For context on the wider vegetarian fine-dining conversation in China, Fu He Hui in Shanghai and Lamdre in Beijing are the reference points most worth knowing , both operate at higher price tiers, which makes Chanyue's ¥¥ positioning look even more considered by comparison.
+For context on the wider vegetarian fine-dining conversation in China, Fu He Hui in Shanghai and Lamdre in Beijing are the reference points most worth knowing, both operate at higher price tiers, which makes Chanyue's ¥¥ positioning look even more considered by comparison.

 Booking is rated Easy, which at a ¥¥ Michelin Plate venue in a neighbourhood location suggests walk-ins may be feasible, but a reservation is still the sensible approach.
 No phone or online booking link is confirmed in available data, so the practical move is to ask your hotel concierge to call ahead, or to check current booking options through a local platform.
 Hours are not confirmed; verify before visiting.
 The address is Guojiaqiao North Street, No. 5 (附3号), Wuhou District, Chengdu 610022.
 For broader trip planning, Pearl's full Chengdu restaurants guide, hotels guide, and experiences guide are the starting points.